Tax and Compliance — 5 min

 Alternatively, you can use a trusted solution like Remote.
 Our platform is a simple, secure, and reliable way to get paid quickly in euros — and with no hidden fees.
 Learn more about how our platform can help.

-As an independent contractor, you’re also responsible for paying your own taxes and social contributions.
+As a self-employed contractor, you’re also responsible for paying your own taxes and social contributions.
 Like most countries, the Netherlands has a progressive income tax rate that indicates how much you will owe.

 You are also required to make health insurance contributions to the state (ZFW), even if you are already making private health insurance contributions.
 This is calculated and paid as part of your income tax.